How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Conclusion

 \section{Conclusion}

+This paper presented different causal ML methods with multiple application possibilities in marketing research and business development.
+The application of these methods to evaluate a retailer's coupon campaign and optimize the distribution of coupons illustrated their potential in identifying the ATE of coupon provision, effect heterogeneity, as well as optimal coupon distribution rules.

+We could, for instance, find that only coupons belonging to two out of five categories, namely those applicable to drugstore and other food, have a positive and statistically significant overall effect on purchases, while receiving coupons for other non-food products actually significantly reduces customers' daily spending.
+Additionally, we were able to pinpoint different customer subgroups whose purchasing behavior can be influenced particularly strongly through provision of certain types of coupons and who should therefore be optimally addressed with the corresponding coupon campaigns.
+This information would enable the retailer to optimally target her coupon campaigns, i.e., such that the overall effect is maximized.

-The paper has presented different causal ML methods with multiple potential applications in marketing research and business development.
-The application of these methods to evaluate a retailer's coupon campaign and optimize the distribution of coupons has illustrated their potential in identifying the ATE of coupon provision, effect heterogeneity, as well as optimal coupon distribution rules.
-The proposed causal ML methods can further be applied to evaluate and optimize a variety of other marketing and business strategies, requiring only observational data from the context of previous campaigns or business decisions, and utilizing all available (big) data, whether structured or unstructured.
-Other potential applications for the proposed causal ML methods are the evaluation and optimization of targetable (online) marketing campaigns, loyalty programs and campaigns handling customer attrition but also the assessment of different employee benefit plans, designs of job postings or in-house training programs.
+The proposed causal ML methods can further be applied to evaluate and optimize a variety of other marketing and business strategies, requiring only observational data from the context of previous campaigns or business decisions, and utilizing all available (Big) data, whether structured or unstructured.
+Other potential applications for the proposed causal ML methods are the evaluation and optimization of targetable (online) marketing campaigns, loyalty programs and campaigns for dealing with customer attrition, but also the assessment of different employee benefit plans, designs of job postings, or in-house training programs.
 The potential use cases of causal ML in business and marketing are manifold.

 { \thesection{\Alph{section}} \thetable{\Alph{section}.\arabic{table}}} \thefigure{\Alph{section}.\arabic{figure}}

 \textbf{ Appendices}

 \begin{appendix}